It can appear at any age, but it is more likely to occur after the age of 45 years.

 - itchy skin

 If caregivers notice these symptoms, they should take the child to see a doctor.
 These are also symptoms of type 1 diabetes.
 Type 1 is less common but more likely to affect children and teenagers than adults.
 However, type 2 diabetes is becoming more common in young people than it was in the past.

 Learn more here about how diabetes affects children and teens and how to spot the symptoms early.

 Symptoms in older adults

-At least 25.9 percent of seniors (those aged 65 and older) in the U.S. are diabetic, and they may have some or all the classic symptoms of type 2 diabetes.
+At least 25.2 percent of people aged 65 and above have type 2 diabetes in the United States.
+They may have some or all the classic symptoms of type 2 diabetes.

-Additionally, they may experience one or more of the following symptoms:
+They may also experience one or more of the following:

 - flu-like fatigue, which includes feeling lethargic and chronically weak

 - numbness and tingling in the hands, arms, legs, and feet due to circulation and nerve damage

 - dental problems, including infections of the mouth and red, inflamed gums